 For instance, one of the questions I frequently get here on the blog is what to do with money that is going to be spent within the next five years or so.
-Say, money being saved for a house down-payment or a vacation or to buy a car.
+Say, money being saved for a house down payment or a vacation or to buy a car.

 As I stress throughout my Stock Series, successful investing in stocks requires a long-term view and their short-term volatility makes them unsuitable for short-term goals.
-But cash accounts these days pay close to nothing.

 The ideal solution would be a fairly complex blend of stock and bond funds balancing out the risk and adjusting as the time frame closes.
 I’ve never recommended this approach because implementing it was simply too cumbersome.
 But with Betterment this becomes easy-peasy.